 D07 E98Y

 The National Maternity Experience Survey includes questions on the full pathway of maternity care, from antenatal care, through labour and birth, to postnatal care in the community.
-As a GP, you may have treated a woman who participated in the survey.
+As a GP, you may treat a woman who participates in the survey.

 The National Maternity Experience Survey includes questions on the full pathway of maternity care, from antenatal care, through labour and birth, to postnatal care in the community.
-As a public health nurse, you may have treated a woman who participated in the survey.
+As a public health nurse, you may treat a woman who participates in the survey.